 (2).Strychnos pierriana A.W.Hill.: It is commonly known as Cháng Zǐ Mǎ Qián.
 Large woody vine, 20 meters long.
 The bark is grey; Branchlets cylindrical, often metamorphose into solitary or paired spirally curved hooks.
 Leaves opposite; Petiole length 5~7 mm; Leaf blade leathery, elliptic to obovate, 7~12 cm long, 3~4.5 cm wide, apex acute or shortly acuminate, base cuneate or subrounded, entire, both surfaces smooth and glabrous; Leaf has 3 veins away from the base, abaxially uplifted.
 Paniculate cymes terminal, ca. 4 cm long; Pedicels and pedicels pubescent; Calyx green, apex 5-lobed, lobes ovate, outer hairy, margin with eyelashes; Corolla tubular, yellow-white, ca. 10 mm long, apex 5-lobed, lobes ovate, ca. 4 mm long, inner base pilose; 5 stamens, inserted in the throat of the corolla tube, filaments extremely short, anthers slightly dehydrated; Pistil about 8 mm long, style slender, stigma capitate; Ovary narrowly ovate.
 Berry globose, 4~6 cm in diameter, orange when ripe.
 Seeds oblong, 2~3 cm long, flattened, covered with light gray silky hair.
 Its flowering period is from April to June, fruiting from August to January of the following year.

-Ecological Environment: the plant grows at an altitude of less than 600 meters on a hot hillside in a hollow, valley or mixed wood forest, bushes.
-It is distributed in Yunnan of China.
+Ecological Environment: The plant grows at areas with an altitude below 600 meters above sea level, on a hot hillside in a hollow, valley or mixed wood forest, bushes.
+It distributes in the southwest area of China.

 Trait identification: Seeds oblate, thin margin slightly upward into a disc, 2~3 cm long, diameter 1.
 5~2.2 cm, densely gray-yellow or light brown glossy pilose, spreading radially from center to periphery.
 Cotyledons ovate and thin, 3 veins.
 Slight smell, taste extremely bitter, extremely toxic.